-The Help Centre for Foreigners (in Polish: Centrum Pomocy Cudzoziemcom – CPC) in Łomża began operating in 2006 as an advisory point for foreigners.
-It was opened here due to its proximity to one of the centers for foreigners run by the Office for Foreigners, which functioned in Łomża till 2010.
+The Help Centre for Foreigners (in Polish: Centrum Pomocy Cudzoziemcom – CPC) in Łomża began operating in 2006 as a consultation point for foreigners.
+It was opened here due to its proximity to one of the centers for foreigners led by the The Office for Foreigners, which functioned in Łomża till 2010.
 Despite its closing, the CPC in Łomża continues to operate due to its proximity to another, still active center in Czerwony Bor, as well as to serve many families with refugee experiences that inhabit the town.
 There is also a youth center in the CPC in Łomża.

 Activities of the Help Center for Foreigners in Łomża

 The CPC provides foreigners with the support of cultural mentors who speak Russian, Chechen, and Ukrainian, a legal advisor, a psychologist for adults and children, a career advisor, and a Polish language teacher.